aesara-devs/aesara/doc/extending/type.rst

        return abs(x - y) / (abs(x) + abs(y)) < tolerance

 The second method we define is ``values_eq_approx``.
-This method allows approximate comparison between two values respecting our Type's constraints.
+This method allows approximate comparison between two values respecting our :class:`Type`'s constraints.
 It might happen that an optimization changes the computation graph in such a way that it produces slightly different variables, for example because of numerical instability like rounding errors at the